kmcdono2/ecir_textspace/resources.md

 Murrieta-flores, Patricia, and Naomi Howell.
 “Towards the Spatial Analysis of Vague and Imaginary Place and Space: Evolving the Spatial Humanities through Medieval Romance.”
 Journal of Map & Geography Libraries 13, no. 1 (January 2, 2017): 29–57. https://doi.org/10.1080/15420353.2017.1307302.

+Murrieta-Flores, Patricia, Mariana Favila-Vázquez, and Aban Flores-Morán.
+“Spatial Humanities 3.0: Qualitative Spatial Representation and Semantic Triples as New Means of Exploration of Complex Indigenous Spatial Representations in Sixteenth Century Early Colonial Mexican Maps.”
+International Journal of Humanities and Arts Computing 13, no. 1–2 (October 1, 2019): 53–68. https://doi.org/10.3366/ijhac.2019.0231.

 Porter, Catherine, Paul Atkinson, and Ian N. Gregory.
 “Space and Time in 100 Million Words: Health and Disease in a Nineteenth-Century Newspaper.”
 International Journal of Humanities and Arts Computing 12, no. 2 (October 2018): 196–216. https://doi.org/10.3366/ijhac.2018.0222.

 Purves, Ross S., and Curdin Derungs.
 “From Space to Place: Place-Based Explorations of Text.”
 International Journal of Humanities and Arts Computing 9, no. 1 (March 1, 2015): 74–94. https://doi.org/10.3366/ijhac.2015.0139.